-Near-perfect examples of this phenomenon are “language technologies” — those free “computertranslation” apps that sometimes appear on your mobile phone.
-You could easily get the impression that translation and interpreting are “yesterday’s problem, because technology has sorted that, right?”
-Your company’s lawyers might not agree, especially if your organisation is regulated or in the public-sector (or both; and private companies can have an implied duty-of-care, too).
+Near-perfect examples of this phenomenon are “language technologies” — those free “computer translation” apps that you can find on your mobile device.
+You could easily get the impression that translation and interpreting are “yesterday’s problem, because technology has sorted that, right?”.
+Your company’s lawyers might not agree, especially if your organisation is regulated or in the public sector (or both; and private companies can have an implied duty of care, too).

 Biometrics and the Law: How the CCPA fits into the bigger picture and best practices to reduce litigation risk

 • In addition, courts found such tools not to be “trusted translators” as they produce “unintelligible” results (“unintelligible” being the actual word used in a recent US court written judgement where a police investigation was successfully challenged because of the use of a free computer-translation tool).
 There are an increasing number of such successful legal challenges.